A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: Application III: Entropy production in stochastic thermodynamics

 \begin{proof} From the previously derived equalities \eqref{eqn:totalderivation} and the nonnegativity of the Kullback--Leibler divergence \eqref{Gibbs-ineq}, we have

 which completes the proof. \end{proof}

 This theorem provides a rigorous mathematical formulation of the \textbf{Second Law of Thermodynamics}.
-Specifically, it implies that any natural process evolves such that the total entropy of all systems involved in the process does not decrease on average.
+Specifically, it implies that any natural process evolves in suach a way that the total entropy of all systems involved in the process does not decrease on average.

 Next, we examine the mathematical structure of entropy production at the microscopic level.
 While Theorem \ref{theo:secondlaw} describes the macroscopic physical law that entropy production is always nondecreasing on average, at the microscopic level, certain individual trajectories may exhibit decreasing stochastic entropy production.
-This phenomenon is known as the \emph{fluctuation relation} in physics.
+This phenomenon is known as \emph{fluctuation relation} in physics.

 To illustrate this, we consider a general setting where the initial distribution of the process \(X^\epsilon\) in \eqref{eqn:SDEentropy} is an arbitrary probability distribution \(\nu^\epsilon|_{t=0}\).
 The following holds: